zoolanders/documentation/zoocart/01.basics/04.settings/docs.md

             - _elements
 ---

-ZOOcart configuration allows you to fine-tune your store in order to fulfill your project requirements.
-The setting have been divided in sections for easier management.
+ZOOcart settings allows you to fine-tune your store in order to fulfill your project requirements.
+They have been divided in sections for easier management.